matiassolorza/matiassolorza.github.io/index.md

       </p>

       <p>
         My research lies at the intersection of macroeconomics, climate economics, and finance.
-I study how natural disasters, climate risk, and financial frictions affect investment, adaptation, regional recovery, and long-run economic development.
+I study how natural disasters, climate risk, and financial frictions affect investment, adaptation and long-run economic development.
 Using administrative microdata, empirical methods, and quantitative macroeconomic models, I examine the economic consequences of extreme events and the mechanisms that shape resilience to climate-related shocks.
       </p>

       <p>